MarioZitko/Desert-Tempest/README.md

 ## Features of the game

-The game is completely functional, the main character has its own hp, stamina and coin values.
+The game is completely functional, the main character has its own health, stamina and coin values.
 The enemy has its own AI so they are completely functional.
 Everything has its own animations and works.
 It recieved and excellent grade for my undergraduate thesis.
+The code is modular and can be reused for multiple game objects and items making it easier to add new content

 ## How to install